 The evidence may be in the form of historical documents or use by the public, or both.
 The procedure is set out under schedule 14 of the Wildlife and Countryside Act 1981.

-Before making an application you should check both the definitive map and the register of existing DMMO applications and talk to the Definitive Map Team – we may be able to tell you whether a route has already been considered through the parish-by-parish review or help you with plans.
+Before making an application you should check both the definitive map and the register of existing DMMO applications (in the form of a map) and talk to the Definitive Map Team – we may be able to tell you whether a route has already been considered through the parish-by-parish review or help you with plans.